CiteIt/citeit-webservice/ABOUT.md

 Read Demo Article about Ted
 ----------------------------
-You can read Tim Langeman review of Ted Nelson's thesis at and see note how the citations expand to provide additional context.
+You can read Tim Langeman's review of Ted Nelson's thesis at and see how the citations expand to provide additional context.
   * https://www.openpolitics.com/articles/ted-nelson-philosophy-of-hypertext.html